-What’s the microservices and why they are so popular?
+What are the microservices and why they are so popular?

 Microservices are a software architecture which assumes creating and developing services separately and assigning those parts a single feature to run.
 The components are related and communicate with each other (through protocols e.g HTTP, AMQP or TCP) but can be deployed independently.
 That is a major value of the approach which has significant consequences for software development and just to list some of the advantages: